-There can be no question-the souls of them who have died in Jesus are present with the Lord.
+So, the souls of them who have died in Jesus are present with the Lord.
 And Jesus has promised to bring them with him when he comes.
-He is going to bring their souls, because their bodies shall still sleeping in the grave and must be resurrected from the grave, right?
-Let's go on.
+But their bodies must be resurrected from the grave and the living ones changed, right?
+Let's go on. ". . .

-"...
 We which are alive and remain unto the coming of the Lord shall not prevent (go before) them which are asleep." (verse 15).
 Some will live until the coming of Christ.
 The bodies of some shall be in the grave.
 The souls of those sleeping shall come when Jesus comes.
-Next verse:

-"For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God; and the dead in Christ shall rise first."
+Next verse: "For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God; and the dead in Christ shall rise first."

 What a picture!
 The Lord shouts as he descends-the archangel joins him.
 The trumpet of God sounds!
 What trumpet?
 The last trumpet says 1st Corinthians and Revelation 11.
-While those who are alive wait for an instant, the dead in Christ rise first-that is, their bodies rise.
-This is the adoption-the redemption of the bodies.
-We shall be made like him!
-We are placed as sons!
+While those who are alive stand for the twinkling of an eye, the dead in Christ rise first-that is, their bodies rise.
+They experience the adoption-to wit the redemption of their bodies, as do those believers in Christ who are living.
+They are placed as sons!
 The sons of God are manifested-and now the whole creation is delivered from the bondage of corruption into which it was plunged by the sin of our father, Adam.
-It all occurs at the last trump!

 Next verse!

 "Then we which are alive and remain shall be caught up together with the in the clouds, to meet the Lord in the air; and so shall we ever be with the Lord."

 Blessing upon blessing!
-Both the living saints and the resurrected saints have a new body and are caught up to meet the Lord in the air-not heaven from whence the souls of the sleeping saints have been brought.
-Jesus shall bring the souls of the sleeping ones with him.
-Their souls shall undoubtedly be joined to their resurrected bodies upon meeting Jesus in the air.
+Both the living saints and the resurrected saints have a new body and are caught up to meet the Lord in the air-not heaven.
+Jesus shall bring the souls of the sleeping ones with him, which souls shall undoubtedly be joined to their resurrected bodies with Jesus in the air.
 And it happens at the last trumpet-after the tribulation of those days when the Lord gathers his elect from the four winds, from one end of heaven to the other.

 Some folks don't like the idea of their soul and body being separated.
 Well, brethren, that is what death is-a separation.
 But for the elect, it is sleep, blessed sleep and rest.
 That the souls of the dead in Christ are in heaven, we have no doubt, for our Lord shall bring them with him.
 Let us do a bit of looking at the souls in heaven.